nzaker/ATOMAP/doc/analysing_atom_lattices.rst

 In the above example, `plane` is atom plane number 4 in the right figure.
 This the "last plane" where the atomic columns in `sublattice_A` are circular.
 In plane 5, the columns become elliptical.
-This plane is therefore sent into the function :py:meth:`atomap.sublattice.Sublattice.get_ellipticity_line_profile`, as the definition of where the interface is.
+This plane is therefore sent into the function :py:meth:`atomap.sublattice.Sublattice.get_ellipticity_line_profile`, as the definition of where the interface (betwwen two structural domains) is.
 The values for ellipticity are integrated and averaged in the same direction as the plane (downwards), and plotted in the left figure.
 Average ellipticity is on the y-axis, while the x-axis is the distance from the interface (plane 4).
 The x-axis is inverted, negative values are to the left of the interface and positive values to the right of the interface.